 Cuyabeno Wildlife Reserve is a 600,000 ha area of tropical rainforest in the Amazon region of Ecuador.
 The reserve is the second largest in Ecuador and has some of the highest biodiversity on Earth.
 It’s location next to the Andes mountains gives it a unique nature – with a colder and wetter climate than most of the Amazon creating a labyrinth of flooded forests, lakes, and rivers.
-Cuyabeno is home to a huge range of species including green anaconda, jaguar, caiman, squirrel monkeys, Amazon river dolphins, and harpy eagles.
-You can get there from the oil town of Lago Agrio which you can reach from Quito by bus or plane.
-From there it takes around 1.5 hours to the reserve.
-Most tours offer transportation from Lago Agrio although there is a bus that stops at the entrance to the park.
+These unique conditions mean that Cuyabeno is home to a huge range of species including green anaconda, jaguar, caiman, squirrel monkeys, Amazon river dolphins, and harpy eagles.

 Average rating: 5.0 (very good)